cmidgley/inventree-template-pro/README.md

 **InvenTree-Part-Templates** is a plugin for InvenTree that enhances InvenTree's label and reporting templates.
-You can create new custom context properties, adjust template values for those properties based on the parts' category, and utilize the `part_templates` context variable in your report and label templates for easy, consistent reporting.
+You can create new custom context properties, adjust template values for those properties based on the parts' category, and access them using standard Django template language (`{{
+part_templates.my_new_property }}`) in your report and label templates for easy, consistent reporting.
 Additionally, this plugin allows you to clean up inconsistencies in parameter values, significantly improving the quality of your labels and reports.

 ## Introducing Context Properties